 Talk to the doctor about your child’s medications or any recent illnesses.
 You may be asked to have your child stop or start certain medications before surgery.

 Other things to keep in mind before the procedure include:

 - Bring special toys, books, and comfortable clothing for your child.

 - Your child will need to avoid eating for a period of time before surgery.
 Ask the doctor when your child should stop eating and drinking.
 For children less than one year, it is often recommended that they do not eat after midnight the night before the surgery.
 Clear liquids such as breast milk, water, and clear juices may be allowed up to two hours before the procedure.

 General anesthesia will be used.
 Your child will be asleep during the surgery.
-He will not feel any pain.

 Description of the Procedure

 After your child is asleep, the doctor will make a small incision in one or both sides of the groin.
 The testicle is located and examined.
 If there is a hernia present, the doctor will also repair this.